Sasi046/M1_Application_PastryShopBillingSystem/Requirements/README.md

 High Level Requirements:

- 1) HLR1	System Shall be able to add or edit at any time Implemented
+ 1) HLR1-	System Shall be able to add or edit at any time-Implemented
- 2) HLR2	User shall add account Implemented
+ 2) HLR2-	User shall add account-Implemented
- 3) HLR3	User shall to search account Implemented
+ 3) HLR3- User shall to search account-Implemented
- 4) HLR4	Due amount to be paid is shown as negative balance Implemented
+ 4) HLR4-	Due amount to be paid is shown as negative balance-Implemented

 Low level Requirements:

- 1) LLR1-	User can save address, name, payment, date Implemented
+ 1) LLR1-	User can save address, name, payment, date-Implemented
- 2) LLR2-	System Shall be able to Exit Implemented
+ 2) LLR2-	System Shall be able to Exit-Implemented